lokidokicoki/dnd-lite/rules.md

 | Studded leather | Scalemail   | Chain mail |
 | Padded          | Half plate  |            |

-You can also carry a shield, this will add +1 to you Defend bonus.
+You can also carry a shield, this will add +1 to you Defence bonus.
 You cannot use a two handed weapon and shield at the same time.

 ## Combat